datacommonsorg/website/tools/nl/validator/README.md

 For every SV in the index and an associated place with data, get SV name/description and generate M alternate PaLM descriptions.

-This produces a CSV with:
+This is the CSV input `llm_output.csv` with:

 ```
 SV,PlaceType,Place,SVDesc,PlaceName
 ```

-TODO: Add PaLM alt support
+#### Usage

+To generate this input:

+1. Run `./bootstrap.sh` to generate `llm_input.csv`

+2. Use PaLM Alternatives generation script that takes `llm_input.csv` as input to generate `llm_output.csv` as output.

-### System Test
+### NL System Test

+This targets the NL data endpoint and validates the output chart config that determines the charts shown to the user.

 For every row of the above CSV:
-1. We construct a query using the SV desc and place name, and hit `dev.datacommons.org`.
+1. Construct a query using the SV desc and place name, and hit `dev.datacommons.org`.
 2. Check the results for:
    * If we have chart-config